Favtai/levelling_computation/README.md

 # Levelling Computation App

-A Streamlit app for levelling survey data analysis and visualization.
+A Streamlit app for computing reduced level(RL) using height of instrument method with data visualization.

 ## Features
 - Upload levelling data (CSV)